 If there’s one thing I’ve noticed after working with various IT/cybersec professionals, it’s that penetration testing isn’t for everyone.
 It takes a specific type of individual with certain character traits.
 (And no, using leetspeak isn’t one of them!)

 In this guide, I’ll break down the practical steps for becoming a successful penetration tester.
 And based on my experiences of hiring junior cybersecurity professionals, I’ll also share how you can carve out unique advantages that get you noticed by recruiters and distinguish you apart from other candidates.

 Suggested read: How to become a cloud security engineer

 A penetration tester's ultimate goal is to help uncover and recommend fixes for hidden flaws in digital or physical networks before “bad guys” or malicious attackers can exploit them.
-To serve this end goal, the daily tasks and activities a penetration tester will engage in include using technical tools to probe for security vulnerabilities, documenting processes and activities, and writing penetration testing reports about discovered insights for senior colleagues and clients.
+To serve this end goal, the daily tasks and activities a penetration tester will engage in include using technical/penetration testing tools to probe for security vulnerabilities, documenting processes and activities, and writing penetration testing reports about discovered insights for senior colleagues and clients.

 More specific examples of a penetration tester’s daily activities include:

 Conducting an analysis of network structure and protocols with a tool like Wireshark.